The first step to starting a small business or startup can be found here.

 Step 2: Find a Financial Record Keeping System that is Addictive

 There are many ways to keep track of your spending and income.
 Some options are:

 My favorite is QuickBooks and I like QuickBooks Online better than QuickBooks Desktop.
 That is my personal preference.
-I probably open QBO every other day to check on a customer or to pull a report.
+I open QuickBooks Online (QBO) just about every other day to check on a customer or to pull a report.

-They use the information in their program to keep them informed of their bank balance, their best and worse customers and who hasn’t been paying on time.
+Successful business owners use the information in their program to keep them informed of their bank balance, their best and worst customers and who hasn’t been paying on time.
 They check to see if they are meeting their goals.
 They check often and are able to quickly find the information they need.

 Make a habit of updating your software with all your transactions weekly.
 Set aside a time to do it or assign the responsibility to enter all the transactions to someone else.
 Make it a habit.
 Then, if you miss a week, you can catch up easily.
 Too often we see companies that fall months behind.
 Reconstructing undocumented transactions takes time when you wait a month or more.
 The project becomes a burden.
 Bottom line: enter all transactions weekly.

 Test to See if You Are Addicted to Your Financial Software